 When are Mangoes in Season?

-Since writing my Spring & Summer Recipe Magazine, I’ve become even more aware of the seasonality of produce.
+Since writing my Spring & Summer Recipe Cookbook, I’ve become even more aware of the seasonality of produce.
 I don’t know that I ever knew the season for mangoes here in California.
 As it turns out, the peak season is summer.

 Some research says the season begins in May, others say late-July.
 Since I know agriculture doesn’t use a calendar, you’ll just have to be on the lookout for them in the summer.

 This recipe, however, doesn’t call for fresh mangoes (though that would be delicious).
 You can easily buy mango nectar year round.